Storyboard.GetCurrentProgress Method (FrameworkContentElement)

 Assembly: PresentationFramework (in PresentationFramework.dll)

-null if this clock is Stopped, or 0.0 if this clock is active and its Timeline has a Duration of Forever; otherwise, a value between 0.0 and 1.0 that indicates the current progress of this clock within its current iteration.
+a null reference (Nothing in Visual Basic) if this clock is Stopped, or 0.0 if this clock is active and its Timeline has a Duration of Forever; otherwise, a value between 0.0 and 1.0 that indicates the current progress of this clock within its current iteration.
 A value of 0.0 indicates no progress, and a value of 1.0 indicates that the clock is at the end of its current iteration.